Group Tour Essentials

 Our tour in Nigeria uses private vehicles – depending upon the group size they are likely to be either cars or minibuses.

 Travelling in the destinations that we visit requires a good deal of understanding that often standards simply won’t be as they are at home.
 While we aim to make your trip as comfortable as possible, please be aware that we are often visiting remote or less developed regions that may have little infrastructure.
 While we aim to make your trip run as smoothly as possible there may be times when we need to ask for your patience while we rectify any problems.

 Nigeria is not a normal tourist destination, and is very different from others you may have visited, even neighbouring countries in West Africa.
 It is important that you are prepared for this.
 Some people find it intimidating – others fall in love with the country, for all its problems.
 Scheduled sightseeing may not always go as planned – traffic jams and other factors, especially around major cities such as Lagos, can hinder this.
 Hotel staff may deny that the rooms have been reserved, even though they have been.
 Nigerian people may appear aggressive – but beneath the exterior are usually very friendly.

 In short, Nigeria is an adventure, more so than most other countries, and it’s important to bear in mind that issues may arise while there – but they can be resolved.

 We emphatically do not recommend this trip for first time visitors to Africa.

 The first thing on your list should be a first aid kit.
 Whilst there is no undue cause for alarm, travellers are best advised to travel well-prepared: adequately immunized, with sufficient supplies of prescription drugs, along with a medical kit.

-Footwear is a main priority on this tour.
-Comfortable and sturdy walking shoes/boots are recommended, as well as an additional pair of shoes to change into should your boots get wet.
+Footwear is a main priority on our tours.
+Comfortable walking shoes/boots are recommended, as well as a pair of sandals.

 Cultural and environmental guidelines